-What causes back pain, and how can you find pain relief?
+What causes back pain, and how can you find back pain relief?
 According to the National Institute of Neurological Disorders and Stroke (NINDS), sedentary lifestyle is one of the top causes of pain originating in the back.
 As a first step, your doctor can help you find exercises that will speed your recovery and strengthen your back and abdominal muscles.

 Causes of spine issues are varied, and can cause sensations that range from a tingling or a dull ache to a sudden or sharp pain that prohibits your normal activity.
 Often, the only symptom of a spinal issue is pain in the back.
 This pain can be caused by something as simple as muscle strain or other muscle problems, but there is a wide range of possible causes, such as:

 Other causes of spine pain can include poor posture, lifting heavy items improperly, and lack of exercise.
 Rarely, spine pain can be the result of more serious illnesses.